Lambda-Zai-Vawn/sanctum/README.md

 > **Note:** This is the Sanctum, the primary web application for the ΛΞVON OS monorepo.
 It is the public-facing gateway to our doctrine.

-# ΛΞVON OS: The Sanctum
+# ΛΞVON OS: The Digital Temple

 > This is not a website.
 This is the Gateway of Sovereignty.
 A meticulously crafted crucible designed to forge a new relationship between you and your digital dominion.
 This repository contains the source code for that gateway—a digital temple built to initiate you into a new world of control and autonomy.